 Proposition 103 supports education while protecting economic growth

-- Further cuts in education will likely hurt the quality of our workforce, making Colorado less attractive to businesses and individuals looking to relocate.
+However, continued cuts in education spending will cost us jobs and, over the long run, will likely hurt the quality of our workforce, making Colorado less attractive to businesses and individuals looking to relocate.

 Passing Proposition 103 is good for Colorado's students, their families and schools.
 It helps protect against future cuts in education spending, adds to our long-term economic competitiveness and does so without harming our economy.
 It is the right thing to do.